MerosCrypto/Meros/docs/Protocol/Consensus.md

 - Meros counts Verifications which were never archived for a Transaction's weight.
 - Meros doesn't support defaulting.
-- Meros doesn't check if Verifications for an unknown hash reaches majority Merit.
+- Meros supports Verifications with unknown hashes.
 - Meros doesn't support `SignedSendDifficulty` or `SendDifficulty`.
 - Meros doesn't support `SignedDataDifficulty` or `DataDifficulty`.
 - Meros doesn't support `SignedGasPrice` or `GasPrice`.